gamemanual0/gm0/source/docs/common-mechanisms/dead-wheels.rst

 - **Cons**:

   - Requires configuration on your dead wheel (ticks/mm)
-  - Deppendent on an external coprocessor and I²C
+  - Dependent on an external coprocessor and I²C

 Encoders
 --------